 With the hourglass program, I went straight into day 1 with a medium resistance band, and by day 2, exchanged it for extra heavy resistance instead.
 I’m used to using heavyweights along with the bands to work the peach so just using the band alone was a slight downgrade for me.
 Better than nothing though!

-There’s one thing her workouts focuses a lot on, which I personally don’t, is abs.
-Many exercises I incorporate requires ab stabilisation and I do add in a few abs focused exercises here and there in my circuits.
-There are days where I’m working the abs for 20, 30 minutes or longer.
-The routines weren’t too hard, although have made my core a bit stronger, which benefitted other exercises such as push ups.
+There’s one thing her workouts focuses a lot on, which I personally neglect, is abs.
+Many exercises I incorporate requires ab stabilisation and I do add in a few abs focused exercises here and there in my circuits, but not 100% specifically focused.
+Doing this challenge, there are days where I’m working the abs for 20, 30 minutes or longer.
+The routines weren’t too hard, yet have made my core a bit stronger, which benefitted other exercises such as push ups.
 My ab definition was still the same.
 I’m not surprised by this one tiny bit.
 Can you get abs in two weeks?
 No. Can you spot reduce?
 No. Can ab workouts burn stomach fat?
 No. Abs aren’t something you can gain just by exercise alone nor in a short amount of time.
 There’s a lot more to it.

 I’m surprised I haven’t gained weight despite my lower daily calorie burn.
 Maintained is probably the best word to describe my results.
 If it was more suited for the relatively fit, then I would probably see some visible results.
 Sadly, Chloe Ting’s workout programs are not suitable for my current fitness level and my goals.
 I’ve already hopped straight back into my original fitness regime.